Disclaimer

 Many people believe that regularly bathing your dog also helps control heavy shedding.
 This is a cost-efficient way to get rid of the dead hair.
 It is recommended to bathe your Pomeranian no more than twice a month.
 Over-bathing is not recommended for Pomeranians.

-When your Pomeranian is blowing his coat and going through the shedding season, you may consider bathing more frequently.
+You may consider bathing more frequently when your Pomeranian blows his coat and goes through the shedding season.
 Try to always test the temperature of the water before putting your Pomeranian in.
 When bathing your pet, use a good quality and mild pH-balanced shampoo and conditioner.

 Healthy diet

 Pomeranians should be fed a healthy balanced diet and high-quality dog food.
 You must ensure that your Pomeranian gets good nutrition with a balance of Protein and Essential Fatty Acids.
-It is also important to ensure that this food is appropriate for the Pomeranian’s weight and age range.
+Ensuring this food is appropriate for the Pomeranian’s weight and age range is also important.

 Tools to Reduce Pomeranian Shedding